chuahou/badfont/README.md

 Download the font from the Releases page and... well, install it the way it works for your system.
 If on Linux, usually `cp badfont.ttf ~/.fonts` works.

+Line spacing is currently wonky, for example on gnome-terminal set cell height to 1.45x to avoid issues.

 ## Workflow

 This font was made by writing on a piece of paper that was then scanned, before